BridgesLab/FellowshipWorkshopDocuments/Planning/TraineeAcitivtyPlans.md

 ### Social Events

 - [ ] Gauge interest at next trainee workshop.
-Networking topic
+Plan is to integrate this into an ice cream social in July.

 ### Trainee Newsletter

 - [ ] Add something to the next CDI newsletter
+- [ ] Erica Hudson-Thomas for next newsletter in May

 ### Website Updates and Social Media

-- [ ] Start with the flyer.
+- [ ] Start with the flyer update for May-September.
 - [ ] How to do this, planning what we want on there.
-- [ ] Erica Hudson-Thomas for May